reactiveui/ReactiveUI.Validation/README.md

 [CoreBadge]: https://img.shields.io/nuget/v/ReactiveUI.Validation.svg
 [CoreDoc]: https://reactiveui.net/docs/handbook/user-input-validation/

-## How to use
+## How to Use

 * For ViewModels which need validation, implement `IValidatableViewModel`.
-* Add validation rules to the ViewModel.
+* Add validation rules to the ViewModel using the `ValidationRule` extension methods.
-* Bind to the validation rules in the View.
+* Bind to the validation rules in the View via `BindValidation` or `INotifyDataErrorInfo`.

 ## Example